taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "Asoka, I'm coming in!"*

-Min steps through the bubble membrane and climbs up to Asoka's hammock.
+Min steps through the bubble membrane.
 She looks calmer than when we last saw her, though not as dejected as Asoka.
-Min perches on a branch above Asoka that lets her peer down at the depressed Biononymous teen.
-Iri discreetly places their arms over Asoka's ears and looks up at Min obligingly.
+Iri discreetly places their arms over Asoka's ears and turns their head towards Min obligingly.

 Min: **"Almoço?"**